- Rigorous, evidence-based research to inform actions

-The Mellon Foundation has generously funded a two-year program which will enable CREOS to bring three postdoctoral scholars to campus to work on CREOS question areas.
-Under the supervision of Chris Bourg, Ph.D, Director, MIT Libraries, Micah Altman, Ph.D, Research Scientist, and other MIT faculty and Libraries staff, these postdocs will develop a robust set of research projects under each of the areas of:
+The Mellon Foundation has generously funded a two-year program which will enable CREOS to bring a second cohort of two postdoctoral scholars to campus to work on CREOS research question areas.
+Under the supervision of Chris Bourg, Ph.D, Director, MIT Libraries, Micah Altman, Ph.D, Research Scientist, and other MIT faculty, the postdocs will develop a robust set of research projects under each of the areas of:

 - Incentives and barriers to open and equitable scholarship